meilisearch/documentation/reference/api/README.md

 - `Content-Type: application/x-ndjson` for NDJSON
 - `Content-Type: text/csv` for CSV

-However, the [add documents](/reference/api/documents.md#add-or-replace-documents) and [update documents](/reference/api/documents.md#add-or-update-documents) endpoints are the only ones which currently accept NDJSON and CSV `Content-Type`.
-For all other endpoints, use `Content-Type: application/json`.
+However, the only endpoints which currently accept NDJSON and CSV `Content-Type` are the [add documents](/reference/api/documents.md#add-or-replace-documents) and [update documents](/reference/api/documents.md#add-or-update-documents) endpoints.
+For all others, use `Content-Type: application/json`.

 #### Authentication